funcool/promesa/doc/channels.md

   macro, mainly thanks to the JDK19 with preview enabled Virtual Threads.
-- **No callbacks**, functions returns promises or blocks; you can use the promise composition API or thrad blocking API, whatever you wants.
+- **No callbacks**, functions returns promises or blocks; you can use the promise composition API or thread blocking API, whatever you wants.
 - **No take/put limits**; you can attach more than 1024 pending tasks to a channel.